CharlieInRain/docs-site/docs/faq/bsc/bep.md

 ## What is BEP2?

-A simple token protocol for easy management of asset on Binance chain <https://github.com/binance-chain/BEPs/blob/master/BEP2.md>
+A simple token protocol for easy management of asset on BNB Beacon Chain <https://github.com/binance-chain/BEPs/blob/master/BEP2.md>

 BNB is BEP2